Doping in sport: Football clubs

-At Olympique Marseille, doping also took place according to Marcel Desailly, Jean-Jaques Eydelie, Chris Waddle and Tony Cascarino.
+At Olympique Marseille, doping took place according to Marcel Desailly, Jean-Jacques Eydelie, Chris Waddle, and Tony Cascarino.
 They told about stimulants taken prior to their big games, which made them more energetic and keen.
-According to Eydelie, "all (of them) took a series of injections" in the Champions League Final 1993, except Rudi Völler.
+According to Eydelie, "all [of them] took a series of injections" in the 1993 Champions League final, except Rudi Völler.
 All this was no surprise for Arsene Wenger, who said everyone in France assumed something like that going on.
 Additionally, Desailly and Cascarino claimed that Bernard Tapie, the president himself, distributed pills and injections.
 Author Mondenard also mentioned "injections for everyone".
 Tapie only admitted that some players took Captagon.

-2013 it had been announced that Fuentes received up to €327,000 annually from Real Sociedad.
-This was detected by auditors from Ernst & Young at the behest of Iñaki Badiola, president of the club in 2008.
-The documentation of the doctor also contained the inscriptions "RSOC" a couple of times and "Cuentas [bills] Asti" which most probably stands for Astiazarán, president of the club from 2000 to 2005.
-In 2003 Real Sociedad finished second in the Spanish League, missing the title by two points.
-The well-known medic was hired by Real Madrid and FC Barcelona, too, according to Le Monde.
-They had access to confidential documents like training schedules.
+Although Juventus won the 1996 Champions League final, the victory was overshowed by of accusations of doping.
+The Juventus team has been accused of using erythropoietin (EPO) and the matter went to trial in 2004.
+In November 2004, club doctor Riccardo Agricola was given a 22-month prison sentence and fined €2,000 for sporting fraud by providing performance-enhancing drugs, specifically EPO, to players between 1994 and 1998, Leading hematologist Giuseppe d'Onofrio said that it was "practically certain" that midfielders Antonio Conte and Alessio Tacchinardi had taken EPO to overcome brief bouts of anemia, and that it was "very probable" that seven other players – Alessandro Birindelli, Alessandro Del Piero, Didier Deschamps, Dimas, Paolo Montero, Gianluca Pessotto and Moreno Torricelli – had taken EPO in small doses.